-Check out our add-on protection for motorcycle/moped riding if you plan on riding a motorcylce or moped while on holidays.
+Check out our optional protection for motorcycle/moped riding if you plan on riding a motorcycle or moped while on holidays.

 It can be easy to rent a scooter or motorbike in many Southeast Asian countries - but that doesn't mean you should!
 Especially if you are not a seasoned rider.

 There are many less-than-reputable hire companies who will happily rent you a bike.
-With little more than a cursory glance at some ID - sign some paperwork and in return you receive the keys, a helmet, and a friendly wave good bye as you set off down the road.
+With little more than a cursory glance at some ID and the signing of some paperwork, in return you receive the keys, a helmet, and a friendly wave goodbye as you set off down the road.

 What many do not count on are the thousands of other riders sharing the same space, poor road conditions and the lack of obvious traffic laws or road rules.